 Existing approaches can be characterised by the restrictions they impose on the type of shift, varying from known covariate shifts \citep{CPundercovariateshift, gibbs2025conformal} to unknown joint distribution shifts \citep{beyondexchangeability, ACI, xu2021conformal}, and by the finite-sample or asymptotic nature of their guarantees.

 This section introduces the Adaptive Quantum Conformal Prediction (AQCP) algorithm, the application of the Adaptive Conformal Inference (ACI) framework \citep{ACI} to the quantum setting.
 We choose to modify ACI because it makes no assumptions about the form of the underlying distribution shift.
-The adjustment of ACI to the quantum setting is straightforward but requires the use of quantum specific score functions and the use of modified assumptions to obtain one of the stronger theoretical guarantees of (see Theorem~\ref{thm: ACI guarantee}).
+The adjustment of ACI to the quantum setting requires the use of quantum-specific score functions and modified assumptions to obtain a finite-sample theoretical result (see Theorem~\ref{thm: ACI guarantee}).

 An alternative approach, discussed in Appendix~\ref{app:BeyondEX}, is to examine the conformal guarantees available to quantum models under the framework of \citet{beyondexchangeability}.
 This framework is particularly relevant as it provides finite-sample guarantees while accommodating arbitrary distribution shift.
 However, it is not the primary focus here, since obtaining a tight bound within this framework would require quantifying the total variation distance caused by the distribution shift.